-Suzaku (Mitsuda et al. 2007) observed 4U 1705-44 on 2012 March 27 as the result of a Target of Opportunity (ToO) program during a hard state for a total observing time of 250 ks, corresponding to an effective exposure time of about 100 ks because of observational gaps caused by Earth occultations along the low equatorial orbit of the Suzaku satellite.
-Both the X-ray Imaging Spectrometers (XIS, 0.2-12 keV; Koyama et al. (2007)) and the Hard X-ray Detector (HXD, 10-600 keV; Takahashi et al. (2007)) instruments were used during these observations.
-There are four XIS detectors, numbered as 0 to 3.
-XIS0, XIS2 and XIS3 all use front-illuminated CCDs and have very similar responses, while XIS1 uses a back-illuminated CCD.
-At the time of this observation the available CCDs were three due to the loss of the XIS2.
-The HXD instrument consists of two types of collimated (non-imaging) detectors, the PIN diodes (10-70 keV) and the GSO scintillators (30-600 keV).
+Suzaku (Mitsuda et al. 2007) observed 4U 1705-44 on 2012 March 27 as the result of a target of opportunity (ToO) programme during a hard state for a total observing time of 250 ks, corresponding to an effective exposure time of about 100 ks because of observational gaps caused by Earth occultations along the low equatorial orbit of the Suzaku satellite.
+Both the X-ray Imaging Spectrometers (XIS, 0.2-12 keV; Koyama et al. 2007) and the Hard X-ray Detector (HXD, 10-600 keV; Takahashi et al. 2007) instruments were used during these observations.
+There are four XIS detectors, numbered as 0-3.
+XIS0, XIS2, and XIS3 all use front-illuminated CCDs and have very similar responses, while XIS1 uses a back-illuminated CCD.
+At the time of this observation, the available CCDs were three due to the loss of the XIS2.
+The HXD instrument consists of two types of collimated (non-imaging) detectors, the Positive